section-engineering-education/engineering-education/content/articles/implementing-android-jetpack-preferences/index.md

 published: true
 url: /implementing-android-jetpack-preferences/
 title: Implementing Android Jetpack Preferences
-description: This article will cover the use of the Android Preference Library (JetPack) in our project by developing a simple setting screen.
+description: This article will guide the reader on how to implement the JetPack library in an Android project.
 author: mercy-nyakio
-date: 2022-03-16T00:00:00-09:30
+date: 2022-04-01T00:00:00-09:30
 topics: [Languages]
 excerpt_separator: <!--more-->
 images: